gurkult/gurkbot/README.md

 ## Contribute

-If you want to contribute, report a problem, add or suggest a new fix or feature, you can either [open a new issue](https://github.com/gurkult/gurkbot/issues/new/choose) or [open a new pull request](https://github.com/gurkult/gurkbot/compare).
+If you want to contribute, report a problem, add or suggest a new fix or feature, you can [open a new issue](https://github.com/gurkult/gurkbot/issues/new/choose).
+We generally discourage you to [open a new pull request](https://www.youtube.com/watch?v=dQw4w9WgXcQ) because it will break our workflow.
 For those who want to contribute, see [Dev Installation](#Dev-Installation).

 ---